-I’d assumed that scorpions were reserved to the wilds of Arizona or the desolation of the Sahara – not the sea-side resort on the Costa Blanca.
-Therefore, when Ash lay whimpering under the camper one night, and Logan was bashfully bating the grass with his paw, I wasn’t sure what was going on.
+In my mind, scorpions were reserved to the wilds of Arizona or the desolation of the Sahara.
+We certainly weren’t going to find them in a sea-side resort on the Costa Blanca.
+Therefore, when Ash lay whimpering under the camper one night, and Logan was bashfully bating the grass with his paw, I couldn’t figure out what was going on.

 It was only when Logan placed a dead scorpion proudly at my feet that I realized why Ash was hiding.
 He’d been stung!

 I didn’t have the first clue about scorpions.
-As far as I was concerned they were deadly and their venom would bring a quick end to my beloved pooch.
-I panicked, of course, and ran barefoot through the midnight air with my seven-year-old Lab crying in my arms.
+As far as I was concerned they were deadly, and their venom would bring a quick end to my beloved pooch.
+I panicked, of course, and ran barefoot through the night with my seven-year-old Lab crying in my arms.

-Only adrenaline carried me across the campground to the vet’s trailer and, after banging on the door with the vigor of a deranged fool, the vet emerged with an expression of fatigue and annoyance.
-That soon faded when he saw the state my poor dog was in.
+Only adrenaline carried me across the campground to the vet’s trailer.
+And, after banging on the door with the vigor of a deranged lunatic, the vet emerged with an expression of fatigue and annoyance.
+That soon faded when he saw the state of my poor dog!

 Thankfully, the vet was fully equipped for this incident.
 Though Mediterranean scorpions aren’t fatal, they can mean bad business for dogs with an allergy to the venom.